Top 10 Oil Producing Countries

 • Production capacity differs from actual production due to quotas, maintenance, and market demand

 Verification Process: All production figures have been cross-referenced with multiple authoritative sources including the EIA, IEA, OPEC, and national energy agencies.
-Data represents the most current official measurements available as of 2024-2025, verified through multiple international energy organizations and government reports.
+Data reflects full-year 2025 crude oil production, the most recent complete annual figures available as of 2026, verified through multiple international energy organizations and government reports.
+Because 2026 is an active year — and was disrupted by a mid-year supply shock in the Persian Gulf — the "2026 Outlook" section below covers the latest developments.

 List of Oil Producing Countries